Skip to menu Skip to content Skip to footer

 “AMBOSS is an online learning platform for medical students to study and learn material," she says.

-"It’s used by 95% of German medical students studying for their final exams, and it’s my job to bring the platform to Australia.
+"95% of German medical students use the platform to study for their final exams.
+It’s my job to bring the platform to Australia.

-The economics comes in handy too.
+Her economics study came in handy too.

 But studying economics has given a lot more to Cara than just tools to help in her work.

-“Macroeconomics, in particular, has given me the ability to both understand and speak intelligently about politics and world issues – so don’t get me started!”
+“Macroeconomics, in particular, has given me the ability to understand and speak intelligently about politics and world issues – so don’t get me started!”

 Related stories